tuananh/distroless-argocd/README.md

 This is a POC to build Argo CD container image with melange & apko.

+Benefits?

+- Actively rebuild everyday to get latest secfixes from upstream.
+- SBOM supported.
+- Small (265MB vs 379MB (for tag `v2.6.3`)).
+- Still multi-arch (same as the official one)
+- Fast build!
+Thanks to apko :)

 ## How I test it?

 Create a local KIND cluster with